Random matrices in service of ML footprint: ternary random features with no performance loss: Main result

-The computationally and storage efficient TRFs $\sigma^{ter} ({\bf W}^{ter} {\bf X})$ can then be used instead of the ``expensive'' random features $\sigma ({\bf W X})$ and leads (asymptotically) to the same performance as the latter on downstream tasks, at least for GMM data, according to Theorem~\ref{th2}.
-In the following section, we will provide empirical results showing that (i) this ``performance match'' between TRFs and any random features of the form (\ref{eq:def_RF_kernel}) is \emph{not} limited to Gaussian data and empirically holds when applied on popular real-world datasets such as MNIST \citep{lecun1998gradient}, Cov-Type and Census datasets (from the UCI ML repo), as well as DNN-features of CIFAR10 data in Section~\ref{subsec:appendix_experiments} of the appendix; and (ii) due to the competitive performance of TRFs with respect to standard random features approaches, when compared to state-of-the-art random feature compression/quantization techniques (for which a ``performance-complexity tradeoff'' generally arises, that is, as one compresses more the original random features, the performance decays), TRFs yield significantly better performances for a given storage/computational budget.
+The computationally and storage efficient TRFs $\sigma^{ter} ({\bf W}^{ter} {\bf X})$ can then be used instead of the ``expensive'' random features $\sigma ({\bf W X})$ and lead (asymptotically) to the same performance as the latter on downstream tasks, at least for GMM data, according to Theorem~\ref{th2}.
+In the following section, we provide empirical results showing that (i) this ``performance match'' between TRFs and random features of the form (\ref{eq:def_RF_kernel}) is \emph{not} limited to Gaussian data and empirically holds when applied on popular real-world datasets such as MNIST \citep{lecun1998gradient}, some UCI ML datasets, as well as DNN-features of CIFAR10 data in Section~\ref{subsec:appendix_experiments} of the appendix; and (ii) due to the competitive performance of TRFs with respect to standard random features approaches, when compared to state-of-the-art random feature compression/quantization techniques (for which a ``performance-complexity tradeoff'' generally arises, that is, as one compresses more the original random features, the performance decays), TRFs yield significantly better performances for a given storage/computational budget.